-Holon, Israel, August 4, 2020 – Sapiens International Corporation, (NASDAQ and TASE: SPNS), a leading global provider of software solutions for the insurance industry, and a member of the Formula Group (NASDAQ: FORTY and TASE: FORT), today announced its financial results for the second quarter ended June 30, 2020.
+Holon, Israel, August 4, 2021 – Sapiens International Corporation, (NASDAQ and TASE: SPNS), a leading global provider of software solutions for the insurance industry, today announced its financial results for the second quarter ended June 30, 2021.

 Quarterly Results Conference Call

-Management will host a conference call and webcast on August 4, 2020 at 9:30 a.m.
+Management will host a conference call and webcast today, August 4, 2021 at 9:30 a.m.
 Eastern Time (4:30 p.m. in Israel) to review and discuss Sapiens’ results.

 Please call the following numbers (at least 10 minutes before the scheduled time) to participate:

 The live webcast of the call can be viewed on Sapiens’ website at: https://sapiens.com/investor-relations/ir-events-presentations.
 A replay of the call will be available one business day following the completion of the event, at the same link for 90 days.

 Non-GAAP Financial Measures